 What are the reasons Trump might win in 2020?

 Trump will benefit from a number of positive factors that favor him.
 His campaign will likely be better organized than his first outing.
 If the economy remains strong, this will give him an inherent boost of votes on election day.
 His incumbency favors him, historically, as Americans are less likely to change leadership mid-stream if the country is doing reasonably well.

 The president also possesses many intangibles, including an ability to damage opponents, dismantle them and change public perceptions of foes.
 If he is successful in doing so, he can let the air out of a candidate’s campaign if they become associated with a buzzword or insult he has lobbed at them.
 His “base” of voters is also extremely loyal to him, which will lock-in guaranteed and enthusiastic votes on election day.

-We predict if Trump were to win again, it would be by another thin margin, may require improbable victories in Ohio, Michigan, Pennsylvania and Iowa yet again.
+We predict if Trump were to win again, it would be by another thin margin, and may require improbable victories in Ohio, Michigan, Pennsylvania and Iowa yet again.

 I hope you’ve enjoyed this assessment of the 2020 election.
 If you disagree or have an opinion, be sure to leave a comment.

 Remember, there are NO affiliate links and NO paid reviews on our site, unlike the vast majority of suspect sites listed by Google on the first page of search results.
 These “review” sites profit through product promotions and ads, which mislead and deceive the reader.

 You see, we don’t need your money, we’re already successful in our respective fields.
 We’re here to offer something different: real reviews, real perspectives, from our own experiences and use-cases.